 Remark 5.1.
 As an example where Proposition 5.1 applies, consider the equations of elastodynamics (4.1).
 This system admits the entropy pair (4.2).
-One checks that if for some constants s, S and M > 0, then (5.15), (5.16) and (5.18) are fulfilled and we obtain the relevant stability estimate.
+One checks that if for some constants s, S, and M > 0, then (5.15), (5.16), and (5.18) are fulfilled and we obtain the relevant stability estimate.

-$$0 < s \le \sigma'(u) \le S$$ , $|\sigma''(u)| \le M$,
+$$0 < s \le \sigma'(u) \le S, \quad |\sigma''(u)| \le M,$$

 Remark 5.2.
 Proposition 5.1 can be extended for multidimensional hyperbolic systems.
-In this case, condition (5.16) should be replaced by the analog of (2.43).
+In this case, condition (5.16) should be replaced by the analogue of (2.44).

-6. Implementation issues
+6. Implementation issues.
 We include here a short discussion on the implementation of the schemes and we present indicative numerical examples that relate to our results.

 Adaptivity and mesh reconstruction.
-The basic principles of our mesh reconstruction policy are:
+The basic principles of our mesh reconstruction policy are

-- a) Locate the regions of space where increased accuracy is demanded, through a positive functional g. - b) Find a partition of space with predefined constant cardinality and density that follows the estimator function g. - c) Reconstruct the solution on the FEM space which corresponds to that partition and advance to the next time step by applying the finite element scheme.
+(a) locate the regions of space where increased accuracy is demanded, through a positive functional g;

+(b) find a partition of space with predefined constant cardinality and density that follows the estimator function g; and

+(c) reconstruct the solution on the finite element space which corresponds to that partition and advance to the next time step by applying the finite element scheme.

-These steps are studied, introducing appropriate estimator functions for FEM methods of Systems of hyperbolic conservation laws.
-Among others, estimator functions g are proposed which are based on a posteriori estimates or on the curvature of the approximate solution, cf. [4, 2, 3].
-This approach yields a dynamic mesh construction which is combined with finite element schemes in the sequel, but the mesh selection according to the basic properties of the solution is independent of the particular method used.
+These steps are studied, introducing appropriate estimator functions for finite element methods of systems of hyperbolic conservation laws.
+Among others, estimator functions g are proposed which are based on a posteriori estimates or on the curvature of the approximate solution [4, 2, 3].
+This approach yields a dynamic mesh construction which is combined with finite element schemes in what follows, but the mesh selection according to the basic properties of the solution is independent of the particular method used.

-Mesh-conditions.
-The mesh conditions needed in the stability analysis in section 3 are somewhat restrictive regarding the flexibility in the selection of the mesh, especially for small values of ε .
-The main reason is that the time step κ should be chosen very small if ε is very small.
-(The restrictions on the spatial mesh discussed in Remark 3.2 are not present in the numerical experiments).
-In fact the computational examples show that certain mesh conditions that relate the mesh size and ε are indeed needed and thus for fixed number of spatial mesh points and fixed κ we cannot take ε close to zero, cf. the following examples and [2, 3].
+Mesh conditions.
+The mesh conditions needed in the stability analysis in section 3 are somewhat restrictive regarding the flexibility in the selection of the mesh, especially for small values of $\varepsilon$ .
+The main reason is that the time step $\kappa$ should be chosen very small if $\varepsilon$ is very small.
+(The restrictions on the spatial mesh discussed in Remark 3.1 are not present in the numerical experiments.)
+In fact, the computational examples show that certain mesh conditions that relate the mesh size and $\varepsilon$ are indeed needed and thus for fixed number of spatial mesh points and fixed $\kappa$ we cannot take $\varepsilon$ close to zero; see the following examples and [2, 3].

-An alternative that completely bypasses this problem is provided by a modification of the finite element relaxation schemes proposed in [2, 3].
-That is a class of finite element schemes based on the finite element discretization of a modified model with Switched Relaxation, i.e., the relaxation family, with parameter $\varepsilon = \varepsilon(t)$, a function of time which vanishes only on discrete timesteps and elsewhere has a constant value ε .
-The resulting schemes (Switched Relaxation Finite Element Schemes) show remarkable stability even for extremely small values of ε .
+An alternative that completely bypasses this problem is provided by a modification of the finite element relaxation schemes developed in [2, 3].
+The alternative is a class of finite element schemes based on the finite element discretization of a modified model with switched relaxation.
+These are schemes in which the application of a Runge-Kutta scheme uses the relaxation finite element model (1.5) for the calculation of the intermediate stages and of $u_h^{n+1}$ and then $v{h,i}^{n+1}$ is calculated as $v{h,i}^{n+1} = \prod F_i(u_h^{n+1})$ .
+This enforces the projection to the equilibrium manifold v = F(u)in each time step.
+The resulting schemes (switched relaxation finite element schemes) show remarkable stability even for extremely small values of $\varepsilon$ .
 This is illustrated in the examples presented below.